 However, it’s totally understandable if you do want to get it removed.

-One thing to note is insurance coverage: In general, insurance providers will provide coverage for removing symptomatic skin tags, or ones that are itchy, bleeding or causing discomfort, doctors said.
-Most insurance providers, however, will not provide coverage for removal that’s being done for cosmetic purposes.
+One thing to note is insurance coverage: In general, insurance providers will cover the cost to remove symptomatic skin tags, or ones that are itchy, bleeding or causing discomfort, doctors said.
+Most insurance providers, however, will not provide coverage for removal that’s for cosmetic purposes.

 Can you remove skin tags at home?